 How do you create a content strategy?

 I will create a step-by-step guide to creating an effective content marketing strategy but for now, I’ll just share the basics.
 A content strategy is primarily driven by your audience.
 Your audience determines the content you share.
 Begin by sharing information within your area of operation.
-Based on how your audience reacts to the content, you will soon narrow down to the type of content that they engage with the most.
+Based on how your audience reacts to the content, you will soon narrow it down to the type of content that they engage with the most.
 An effective content strategy is highly influenced by the insight you achieve from your social media analytics.

 How do I remain to maintain consistency?